krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns'/>
 ## Common Patterns

-In the following sections are common uses and patterns of use for [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).
+In the following sections are common uses and patterns of use for `HystrixCommand` and `HystrixObservableCommand`.

 <a name='Common-Patterns-FailFast'/>
 ### Fail Fast